marlon-erler/bloatless-react/README.md

 ```

 ### Dynamic Lists

-The `subscribe:children` attribute subscribes to a ListState and adds/removes child elements accordingly
+The `subscribe:children` attribute subscribes to a ListState and adds/removes child elements accordingly.

 ```TypeScript
 // Define Item